Evans-mutuku/Valentine/README.md

-##  Be My Girlfriend: The Ultimate Tech Challenge
+##  Be My Girlfriend: The Ultimate JsDaddie Tech Challenge
 Submit a pull request to win my heart (and some pretty sweet prizes)
 ### Grand Prize Winner
 - A romantic getaway to Diani Beach, Kenya!